tolgasabanoglu/mask-of-the-phantasm/README.md

 ## Overview

-Nightcrawler creates circular or polygon-shaped walking routes in Berlin that prioritize two key metrics:
+This project creates circular or polygon-shaped walking routes in Berlin that prioritize two key metrics:

 - **Low nightlight values** - Routes through the darkest areas with minimal light pollution
 - **High NDVI values** - Routes through areas with dense vegetation and greenery